Create an event

 • Hidden When Not on Sale – Only shown when the sales period is active.

-• Custom – Set a custom range for when this ticket type is shown.
+• Custom – Set a custom visibility window for when the ticket type will appear.

 • Associate with Survey: Attach a survey to collect attendee information (e.g., dietary restrictions, guest preferences, etc.).